1. Subscribe the org to the extension (billing/enable gate).

 -o findings.csv

-The compliance CSV carries one row per control including the proving finding ids — the auditor-facing evidence export.
+The compliance CSV carries one row per control including the proving finding ids — the auditor-facing evidence export, with a higher per-control evidence cap than the JSON report (see Compliance).

 CLI --output csv is per-page